davidrasm/MolEpi/_posts/tutorials/2022-02-08-skyline-week4.markdown

 [fluview]: <https://gis.cdc.gov/grasp/fluview/mortality.html>

 The csv file *cdc_state_ILI_reports.csv* contains the ILI data from all US states from 2013 on.
 We will first load the data as a Pandas dataframe, and then grab all rows in the data from North Carolina using `df[df['SUB AREA'] == 'North Carolina']`.
 The CDC provides the dates in terms of the calendar week of each flu season.
-To make this more easily plotable, we will convert calendar weeks into decimal years using the `convert_dates` function contained within the *plot_skyline.py* script.
+To make this more easily plot-able, we will convert calendar weeks into decimal years using the `convert_dates` function contained within the *plot_skyline.py* script.

 ```python
 "Read in ILI data from CDC"